It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Wild Card: Big time, even among the Supernovas.
-He saved Luffy from being executed by the World Government, but then quickly makes it know that he doesn't consider Luffy an ally.
+He saved Luffy from being executed by the World Government, but then quickly makes it known that he doesn't consider Luffy an ally.
 Post time skip, he joins the World Government, becoming a Warlord.

 - And he's perfectly willing to ally himself with Luffy to betray his current partner and take out one of the emperors.

-- Worf Had The Flu: He gets taken down by Vergo because Vergo has his heart.
+- Worf Had the Flu: He gets taken down by Vergo because Vergo has his heart.
 Once he gets it back, Vergo goes down in one move.

 - Also, by the time he finally got his one-on-one fight with Doflamingo, he had fought Admiral Fujitora and Doflamingo at the same time, while having to watch Caesar and then protect the Straw Hats.
 So, he was pretty tired heading in, which is even worse for him than normal as his Ope-Ope no Mi specifically relies on his stamina.